tpdebroux/Windwaker-Bombgame/README.md

 To run:
 You must have Python3 installed
-  - if you do not have it installed and you have a linux machine, you can run ">sudo apt-get install python3.6" Then run the "ship.py" file with command ">python3 ship.py"
+  - If you do not have it installed and you have a linux machine, you can run ">sudo apt-get install python3.6"

+Then run the "ship.py" file with command ">python3 ship.py"